dotcs/cypher-graph-editor/README.md

 currently is in its early stages and lacks some features to make it really useful.
 If you like to contribute, please add your pull-requests, to speed things up.
 See also below for some ideas how the editor can be improved.

+Give it a try and visit the [live version](http://dotcs.github.io/cypher-graph-editor/).

 At the moment the editor looks like this

 ![Alt text](/screenshots/main-screen.png?raw=true "Main screen of the editor")